lightpack-run/lightpack/README.md

 We appreciate your help in improving Lightpack!

+## Privacy and Data Collection

+Lightpack is designed with privacy in mind, operating primarily on-device.
+However, we do collect certain analytics and usage data to improve our services.
+For full details on what data we collect and how we use it, please refer to our [Privacy Policy](https://lightpack.run/legal/privacy).

+## Terms of Service and Privacy

+By using Lightpack, you agree to our [Terms of Service](https://lightpack.run/legal/terms).
+We encourage you to read these terms and our [Privacy Policy](https://lightpack.run/legal/privacy) to understand your rights and responsibilities when using our service.

 ## Model Licenses

 Please see the model licenses in [Available Model Families](#available-model-families) or [Lightpack Models](https://lightpack.run/models).
 Different models may have different licensing terms, so it's important to review the specific license for each model you intend to use.

 ## Support

-If you need assistance or have any questions about Lightpack, please don't hesitate to reach out.
+If you need assistance or have any questions about Lightpack, including inquiries about our privacy practices or terms of service, please don't hesitate to reach out.
 You can contact the founders directly at [founders@lightpack.run](mailto:founders@lightpack.run).

 We strive to respond to all inquiries as quickly as possible and appreciate your feedback and questions.

-We hope you find Lightpack useful for your AI-powered Swift applications!
-If you have any questions or run into any issues, please don't hesitate to reach out.
+For more information on how we handle your data, please see our [Privacy Policy](https://lightpack.run/legal/privacy).